Master the Art of Japanese Seafood Hot Pot with this Guide

 Japanese Seafood Hot Pot

-Freshness in every bite: the ingredients that make this hot pot exceptional.
+Freshness in every bite: The ingredients that make this Hot Pot exceptional.

 When prepping the seafood, I like to use a variety – juicy prawns, tender scallops, flaky white fish, and plump mussels work nicely.
 Make sure to thoroughly rinse the seafood before cooking.
 For extra flavor, try marinating the seafood in soy sauce, mirin and ginger first.